FAForever/fa/.github/pull_request_template.md

-# Title

 <!--

 General useful tooling:

 - [GifToScreen](https://www.screentogif.com/): Free, open source screen recorder that can export to MP4.
 If the changes are visual, these can help you tell us exactly what the changes imply!

  -->